satvikxbansal/Spotter--Mediapipe-/README.md

 - Let the user preview a plan, choose a coach, adjust sets and targets, and start a planned session.
 - Run planned workouts through the same live camera engine used by free analysis.
 - Save workout summaries with rep-level and set-level evidence.
-- Compute trophies, XP, streaks, profile stats, trend snapshots, training signals, and coach insights locally.
+- Compute trophies, XP, streaks, profile stats, trend snapshots, training signals, workout recaps, weekly recaps, and coach insights locally.
+- Build useful coach feedback even for the first few saved sessions through bootstrap signals and per-workout recap logic.
+- Normalize and cluster repeated form cues through one shared cue taxonomy.
+- Apply recent-window policies so old cue and camera-friction history does not dominate current coaching.
+- Track insight impressions and lightweight engagement separately, so cooldowns start when an insight is actually shown.
+- Let users open evidence sheets from insight cards and workout detail cards.
+- Keep a no-network LLM rewrite seam behind a default-off feature flag for future coach-copy experiments.
 - Keep raw camera frames, raw video, raw face images, and raw pose streams out of persistent storage.

 The product is still not finished.
 The next big work is backend abstraction, optional Firebase sync, the final design-system revamp, beta hardening, and a careful Running Analysis research phase.